 Site notes identifying a count of all luminaires within the Aggregate Method sample space (locations are not required).

-All documentation must be organised or labelled in a manner such that it can be directly identified against the Functional Spaces listed in the Assessor Portal Online Form.
+All documentation must be organised or labelled in a manner such that it can be directly identified against the Functional Spaces listed in the Assessor Portal.

 Assessors should ensure that documentation retained for audit is sufficiently detailed to allow the CBD Administrator or an Auditor to understand why decisions were made, and in particular, why different NLPD assessment methods were used.

-For Aggregate Methods this means Assessors must document their area measurements and calculations when defining a sample space appropriately, including providing both length and width of all rectangular areas used to generate a sample space area.
+For Aggregate Methods this means Assessors must document their area measurements and calculations when defining an Aggregate Method Sample Space appropriately, including providing both length and width of all rectangular areas used to generate Aggregate Method Sample Space area.

 Providing a square metre area figure, with no information on how this was calculated, will not meet the requirements specified in these Rules and may result in an adverse outcome for the Assessor if the assessment is audited.